learn-co-curriculum/ruby-arguments-readme/README.md

 ```

 Parameters create new local variables that can be used within the method.
 When
-you name an parameter, you are defining what bare word you want to use to access
+you name a parameter, you are defining what bare word you want to use to access
 that data, just like when you create a variable.
 Parameters follow the same rules
 as local variables: they can be any word that starts with a lowercase letter and
 they should be as descriptive of the data as possible.